colinlienard/react-customizable-popup/README.md

 >
 > Default value: `true`

-If there is a background.
+If there is a backdrop.

-This background appears when the popup is open and allows to close it with a click.
-It is possible to [style](#applying-styles) this background.
+This backdrop appears when the popup is open and allows to close it with a click.
+It is possible to [style](#applying-styles) this backdrop.

 #### `className`